ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 This all seems very easy; however, I ran into a significant problem.
 The free version of Heroku only allows you a certain amount of storage space devoted to the slug (basically all the packages you're installing).
 As it turns out, LightFM required a fairly large slug.
 Thus, I needed a new recommendation engine.
 So I built one!

 ## Building my own recommender
 I needed to build a recommender that didn't rely on too many external libraries.
-This resulted in me writing up my own *gradient descent* (SGD) function.
+This resulted in me writing up my own *gradient descent* (GD) function.
 The format in its most basic elements is as follows:

 ```python
 # gradient of mean square error